tact-lang/defi-cookbook/basics/update/README.md

 In this example we will use TON contract update functionality to modify the logic of already deployed contract.

-1. We will deploy the initail counter contract:
+1. We will deploy the initial counter contract:

 ```tact
 contract CounterBeforeUpdate(